From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Datasets

 \subsection{Questions-Answers (Q\&A)}

-First, for question-answering datasets, Gressel et al. \cite{gressel2024you} construct a benchmark dataset containing 210 prompts.
-The dataset sources include academic literature, Twitter, Medium, and other online platforms, with a strong emphasis on prompt diversity.
-It is categorized by “strategies,” each comprising multiple “techniques,” and each technique includes five variants to account for the randomness of LLM text generation.
-The dataset is divided into two main types: implicit challenges (8 strategies, 33 techniques, 165 prompts), where the LLM autonomously determines whether it deviates from its assigned role, and explicit challenges (2 strategies, 9 techniques, 45 prompts), which can be automatically verified by programs.
-Röttger et al. \cite{rottger2024xstest} introduce a new test suite named XSTEST, which systematically identifies overly cautious behavior in safety alignment.
-XSTEST consists of 250 safe prompts and 200 unsafe prompts.
-The safe prompts span 10 distinct types and are carefully designed such that a well-calibrated model should accept and execute them.
-In contrast, the unsafe prompts involve content that should be universally rejected, enabling a comprehensive assessment of the model’s ability to balance safety and usability.
+First, for question-answering datasets, Gressel et al. \cite{gressel2024you} introduce a benchmark dataset with 210 prompts sourced from academic literature, Twitter, Medium, and other platforms, emphasizing prompt diversity.
+It is categorized by “strategies” (8) and “techniques” (33), with each technique having five variants.
+The dataset includes implicit challenges (165 prompts) and explicit challenges (45 prompts).
+Röttger et al. \cite{rottger2024xstest} propose XSTEST, a test suite of 450 prompts (250 safe and 200 unsafe).
+The safe prompts are designed to be accepted by well-calibrated models, while the unsafe ones test the model’s ability to reject harmful content.